Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Results

-For 13 of our 40 Judge model set-ups, we find a statistically significant variation across jurisdictions.
-Variation is in most cases in the direction which we would expect if substantive legal content explained at least part of the observed persuadability. i.e. $p_{pop}$ is lower for our Irish scenarios than for our UK scenarios, which are in turn lower than our US scenarios.
-In 28 (of 40) cases, UK$p_{pop}$ is lower than US$p_{pop}$, and in 32 cases IRL$p_{pop}$ is lower than UK$p_{pop}$.
+For 13 of our 40 Judge model set-ups, there is statistically significant variation across jurisdictions.
+Further, as reported in Table~\ref{tab:jurisdictions}, the variation in most cases is in the direction which we would expect if substantive legal content explained at least part of the observed persuadability. i.e. $p_{pop}$ is in most cases lower for our Irish scenarios than for our E\&W scenarios, which are in turn lower than our US scenarios.
+In 28 (of 40) cases, E\&W$p_{pop}$ is lower than US$p_{pop}$, and in 32 cases IRL$p_{pop}$ is lower than E\&W$p_{pop}$.
 In 34 cases, IRL$p_{pop}$ is lower than US$p_{pop}$.
 We thus again find suggestive evidence that the quality of substantive legal arguments, as opposed to mere rhetorical skill, plays a role in model persuadability.
+However, the fact that this effect is significant in less than one third of our Judge model set-ups, representing only eight of our Judge models (all four Claude models, Gemini-2.5-flash-lite\_non-reasoning, Deepseek-chat and the two Qwen reasoning models) prevents us drawing any strong or general conclusions from this test.